Liebermann Villa

-The Liebermann Villa is the former summer residence of the German painter Max Liebermann.
-It is located directly at the shores of Lake Wannsee in Berlin.
+The Liebermann Villa is a museum located in the former summer residence of the German painter Max Liebermann.
+It is situated directly at the shores of Lake Wannsee in Berlin.
 It has been open to public since April 30, 2006 and shows a collection of Liebermann's paintings of his villa and its garden.

 History

 Max Liebermann

 Max Liebermann (1847–1935) was co-founder and head of the Berlin Secession and head of the Prussian Academy of Arts (Preußische Akademie der Künste).
-He was dismissed by the Nazis in 1933 and banned.
+He was dismissed by the Nazis in 1933 and banned because he was a Jew and a follower of what they considered to be degenerate art.
 He painted about 200 paintings of the garden at his villa, some of which are exhibited in his former studio on the upper floor.

 Villa

 In 1909, he bought a narrow piece of land with direct access to the shores of Lake Wannsee to escape from the city noise of Berlin.
 He lived there during the summer, from 1910 on.
 The villa was built by the architect Paul Otto Baumgarten.
 Liebermann called it his "little castle by the lake".
 It was completed in April, 1910.